OleynikovNikolay/IBAN-GUARD/README.md

 # IBAN-GUARD

-This is CLI application allowing users to validate the European IBAN numbers[^1]. :shipit:
+This is CLI application allowing users to validate the European IBAN numbers[^1].

 [^1]:Following countries are supported:
     - Andorra {AD}